tekknolagi/tekknolagi.github.com/_posts/2024-01-13-typed-c-extensions.md

     <object class="svg" type="image/svg+xml" data="/assets/img/python-capi-box.svg">
     </object>
   <figcaption markdown="1">
-  Fig. 1 - C extensions deal in `PyObject*` so any runtime that wants to interface with them has to also deal in `PyObject*`.
+  C extensions deal in `PyObject*` so any runtime that wants to interface with them has to also deal in `PyObject*`.
   </figcaption>
 </figure>